On this page

 Certificate Authority for TLS certificates for

-Please review the following scenarios to ensure that you do not experience connectivity issues:
+Please review the following scenarios to ensure that you don't experience connectivity issues:

 Let's Encrypt's new ISRG root certificate isn't present in the default trust store for Java version 7 prior to the 7u151 update, or Java version 8 prior to the 8u141 update.
 Use a Java release after 18 July 2017.

-Please ensure your Java client software is up-to-date.
-The latest Java versions are strongly recommended for many improvements beyond these new Certificate Authority requirements for our TLS certificates.
+Ensure your Java client software is up-to-date.
+Use the latest Java versions to utilize many improvements beyond these new Certificate Authority requirements for our TLS certificates.

 If you have your own trust store, add the Let's Encrypt certificate to it.
 To learn more, see Hard-coded Certificate Authority.